fmmochtar/fmmochtar/README.md

 ### Hi there 👋

-Currently a fresh graduate of Computer Engineering.
+Currently working as an SRE.

 ### 🌱 Things that I’m currently on it (and learning) ...
 - Containerization and Orchestration